akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/experimenting.md

 ## The journal

-Note that this sample runs the [shared LevelDB journal](http://doc.akka.io/docs/akka/current/scala/persistence.html#shared-leveldb-journal) on the node with port 2551.
-This is a single point of failure, if you kill this node the sample app will not continue working.
-This is not something to you should be using in production, a real system would use a distributed journal.

-The files of the shared journal are saved in the target directory and when you restart the application the state is recovered.
+The files of the Cassandra database are saved in the target directory and when you restart the application the state is recovered.
 You can clean the state with:

 ```bash
 sbt clean